-- 4.4.10 Rugby Borough Council's emerging Draft Local Plan Policy SDC3: Protecting and Enhancing the Historic Environment supports development which sustains and enhances the significance of the Borough's heritage assets including listed buildings, conservation areas, historic parks and gardens, archaeology, historic landscapes and townscapes.
-The NPPF defines Heritage Assets as 'A building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
-It includes designated heritage assets and assets identified by the local planning authority (including local listing).' - 4.4.11 Draft Policy W6 seeks to conserve and enhance the historic environment of Willoughby, taking into account locally important heritage assets and significant features.
+- 4.4.10 Rugby Borough Council Local Plan Policy SDC3: Protecting and Enhancing the Historic Environment supports development which 'sustains and enhances the significance of the Borough's heritage assets including listed buildings, conservation areas, historic parks and gardens, archaeology, historic landscapes and townscapes.
+The NPPF defines Heritage Assets as a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
+It includes designated heritage assets and assets identified by the local planning authority (including local listing).' - 4.4.11 Policy W6 seeks to conserve and enhance the historic environment of Willoughby, taking into account locally important heritage assets and significant features.
+The third part of the policy has been designed to ensure that development proposals which fall within areas recorded on the Warwickshire Historic Environmental Record in the neighbourhood area are properly prepared to safeguard the identified heritage.
+Where appropriate the Warwickshire Historic Environmental Record should be consulted at an early stage in the formulation of development proposals.